Chemistry

 CHE-101 Survey of ChemistryCHE-102 Topics in Chemistry, and CHE-106 Survey of Biochemistry do not count toward the major or minor.

-The mathematics courses are best taken in the freshman year (e.g. MAT-010 Pre-Calc With Intro to Calculus and MAT-110 Calc I With Pre-Calc Review or MAT-111 Calculus I and MAT-112 Calculus II), and the physics sequence are best taken in the sophomore year.
+The mathematics courses are best taken in the freshman year (e.g. MAT-100 and MAT-111 or MAT-111 Calculus I and MAT-112 Calculus II), and the physics sequence are best taken in the sophomore year.
 Chemistry majors who intend to pursue a graduate degree are strongly encouraged to take the collateral requirements: PHY-111 and PHY-112.

 Suggested order of courses for the chemistry major